AliesTaha/Rag_Model/README.md

 ```
 Extracted Response: Ali Taha is a 3rd-year Computer Engineering student at
 the University of Waterloo.
-He is focused on Software Engineering and Machine Learning research.
+He does Software Engineering and ML research.
 ```

 ^It extracts the above information by going directly to my website!